310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 {% bubble Midori smile6 %}
 …Okay.
 To be honest, I don’t know if I’m up to the standards of such a huge role, but…

-I’ll continue being devoted to my likes, and show the world the hero form that best defines me.
+I’ll continue devoting myself to my likes, and show the world the hero form that best defines me.

 After all, *I’m* the one and only commander of Yuruseitai.